 Dissociative amnesia disorder is a condition that causes memory loss.
-It often results from stress or trauma, and doctors diagnose it when they cannot link the amnesia to other causes, such as brain injury or dementia.
+It often results from stress or trauma.
+Doctors diagnose it when they cannot link amnesia to other causes, such as brain injury or dementia.

 People with dissociative amnesia may struggle to remember information about themselves.
 They may not remember their name, where they live, and who they are, among other details.

 Stints of amnesia usually come on suddenly, and they can last hours, days, or, in rare cases, weeks.